shirakaba/react-nativescript-site/docs/components/progress.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, eddyverbruggen, ikoevska] -->

-`<$Progress>` is a UI component that shows a bar to indicate the progress of a task.
+`<progress>` is a UI component that shows a bar to indicate the progress of a task.

 See also: